So for someone who doesn’t know our professor neither Mr Thomas, just be patient… you’ll find one soon.

 London's Bridges

 London Bridge is a modern structure built on the site of many bridges.
-At one time London Bridge was the only bridge in London crossing the River Thames.
+At

 The first London Bridge is thought to have been built by the Romans sometime in the first century, with several rebuilds over the centuries.
 Eventually wooden bridges were replaced with a stone bridge, the first one being started in 1176.